 Employee development is the foundation of success for your entire organization.
 This is how you close skill gaps, retain key talent, and help people grow into new positions.
 However, it can be a slow, laborious process at times.
+You must put in place a plan to accelerate employee development if you want to be able to compete effectively in today’s marketplace.

 It does not have to be that way, though.
 While your employees will always need to put forth the effort required to develop themselves through your LMS and other learning initiatives, there are things that leaders can do to help accelerate employee development.
 In this post, we will discuss 10 critical tips to achieve that goal.